jonnypetraglia/psyche/README.md

 #### http://qweex.com ####

 ### Contents: ###
-  0. Configuration
+  1. Configuration
-  1. What is Psyche
+  2. What is Psyche
-  2. Dependencies
+  3. Dependencies
-  3. License
+  4. License
-  4. Icons & Sounds
+  5. Icons & Sounds
+  6. Compiling

 ------------------------------------------------------

-0. Configuration
+1. Configuration
 ----------------

 Psyche's user configuration is stored in one file located at ~/.psyche/config.tcl (the '~' means your home directory, for you Windows users).